SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Note: The entrance to Café du Nord is two doors down on Market Street from the Swedish American Music Hall.

-Something I truly love is that their indoor beer garden has tall maple trees, and you can just hang out and enjoy the sun at the same time.
+Something I truly love is that their indoor beer garden has tall maple trees and floor-to-ceiling windows, so you can just hang out and enjoy the sun at the same time.

-Note: They also have a vegetarian option if you don't eat meat.
+In addition to their famous sausages, they also have vegetarian options if you don't eat meat.

 >> More great breweries around SF

-If you are there during a warm day, check out their ice cream also.
-Since it is also close to the Duboce Park, you could even order your meal and then walk over there to eat it.
-They have gluten-free, vegetarian and vegan options.
+If you are there on a warm day, check out their ice cream also.
+Since it is so close to Duboce Park, you could even order your meal and then walk over there to eat it.

 If you are vegetarian, you will find choices here, such as roasted seasonal vegetables and more.
-Last but not least, their wine and beer list is extensive and compliments each dish perfectly.
+Last but not least, their wine and beer list is extensive and complements each dish perfectly.

 >> More great wine bars around SF

-This 6000 square foot (almost 400 feet long!) mural is dedicated to all things cycling and is located on the back of the Safeway.
+This 6000 square foot (almost 400 feet long!) mural is dedicated to all things cycling and is located behind the Safeway grocery store between Market and Church Streets.

-The painting shows how bikes would cross the city, starting at the beach and then going all the way to the Bay.
-There is a bike lane, and sidewalks beside it so you can enjoy it all without cars buzzing by.
+The painting shows how bikes would cross the city, starting at the Pacific beach and then going all the way to the Bay.
+There is a bike lane and sidewalks beside it, so you can enjoy it all without getting in the way of traffic.

-Lastly, it is just a few blocks from the numerous Muni lines and bus lines, so it is easy to find and enjoy.
+It is next to the J-Church and N-Judah trolley tracks, so it is easy to find and enjoy.

 >> More places to find murals around SF

-Another one of the things I love about the Duboce Triangle in San Francisco is the lovely homes along Noe and Sanchez Streets.
-Both feature some colorful historic homes and they are fun to check out.
+Another one of the things I love about the Duboce Triangle in San Francisco are the lovely neighborhoods along Noe and Sanchez Streets.
+Both feature some colorful historic homes, which are fun to check out.

-You will find them on Noe between 15th and Duboce.
-You will also find more on Sanchez between 14th and Duboce.
+You will find beautiful Victorians and Edwardian-era homes on Noe between 15th and Duboce and on Sanchez between 14th and Duboce.

 >> Additional places to check out our famous Painted Ladies

 Castro: One of the most famous neighborhoods near the Duboce Triangle in San Francisco is the Castro.
 This district is known to be the center of LGBTQ life in San Francisco.
 I highly recommend going to the GLBT Museum to learn more about the continuing struggle for equal rights.
-This is also a place to find some of the best restaurants, murals, shows, and nightlife.
-It is a must visit for anyone coming to the City by the Bay.
+Here, you'll also find some of the best restaurants, murals, shows, and nightlife.
+It is a must-visit for anyone coming to the City by the Bay.
 Visit my Castro page to learn more.

-Mission: This district is known to be one of the most beautiful because of the diverse cultures, art, and people living here.
-This is home to many of the city's best murals and you will find them scattered throughout it.
-It is also home to the gorgeous Mission San Francisco de Asis, the Mission Dolores Park which affords both gorgeous views of the bay and lots of sunshine and loads of great Mexican and Latin restaurants.
+Mission: This district is known to be one of the most beautiful because of the diverse cultures, art, and people who call the Mission home.
+You'll find some of the city's best murals scattered throughout this neighborhood.
+It is also home to the gorgeous Mission San Francisco de Asis, Mission Dolores Park (which affords both gorgeous views of the bay and lots of sunshine), and loads of great Mexican and Latin restaurants.
 Learn more here.

-Lower Haight: Home to some quaint Victorians, great bars, and lots of fun shopping, you will want to visit this lesser known district when you are close to the Duboce Triangle in San Francisco.
-Some of the most famous bars in SF are right here including the Noc Noc, Mad Dog in the Fog, and Toronado.
-There are lots of smaller and local places to shop, and you will find a few murals in this area also.
+Lower Haight: Home to some quaint Victorians, great bars, and lots of fun shopping, you will want to visit this lesser-known district when you are close to the Duboce Triangle in San Francisco.
+Some of the most famous bars in SF are right here, including the Noc Noc, Mad Dog in the Fog, and Toronado.
+There are also a handful of beautiful murals and lots of smaller, local places to shop.
 Find out more here.

-Haight & Ashbury: This is the area where you can admire incredible views of SF on top of Buena Vista Park, see gorgeous painted Victorian houses, and check out what was home to some of the most famous bands and hippie culture experiences in the city.
-There are also lots of great restaurants and loads of shopping with objects ranging from the 60s up to the most current and chic you will find anywhere.
+Haight-Ashbury: This is where you can admire incredible views of SF from the top of Buena Vista Park, see gorgeous painted Victorian houses, and check out what was home to some of the most famous bands and hippie culture experiences in the city.
+You can also dine at lots of great restaurants and shop for everything from 60s attire to chic fashion.
 Find out more here.

 Comments?
 Questions?
 Suggestions?